Glen Williams Secondary Plan Review

 Same philosophy needs to apply to all individual communities - Georgetown, Acton, Limehouse, Norval, etc.

-fnmaggpmg9af almost 4 years ago
+fnmaggpmg9af over 4 years ago

 Regulatory resources assigned the Secondary Plan have the mandate and powers, reporting to a balance of local civic and provincially elected leaders.